Annieleee9/cse15l-lab-report2/index.md

 2).
 In the first method, the method takes arguments of "String[]args"; which means an array of strings of Java string class, which means we can input several inputs because the array can store the inputs we put in the command line.

+3.)Since we are adding onto the output every time a new input is added, instead of directly returning the input, we add an extra step where we store all the inputs as elements in a String ArrayList and we use += to " add new input TO the original" instead of replacing the previous inputs.
+In this case, I stored the index values in the ArrayList num, stored the index number in int index, and then finally put together the output in a String variable called ans.
+In the String variable ans, I combine the index number, the index-th element in the num ArrayList, and "\n| to start the next output on the next line.
  Part 2
  1. path to the private key : ![Image](private.png)
  2. path to the public key: ![Image](public.png)